streamich/jssh/README.md

 Install as a global `npm` package.

     npm install -g jssh

+Or,

+    sudo npm install -g jssh

 ## Usage

-To start the shell in REPL mode, just type `jssh` in your console.
+Once installed, to start the shell in REPL mode, just type `jssh` in your console.

     jssh